brandur/sorg/content/drafts/acid.md

 hook: On ensuring system integrity, operability, and correctness through solid foundational databases, and how ACID and strong constraints work in your favor.
-Why you should prefer Postgres over MongoDB.
+Why to prefer Postgres over MongoDB.
 hook_image: true
 ---